riceissa/issarice.com/wiki/canonical-naming.md

 This process of "distilling" titles until they reach their simplest and precisest form I consider to be part of canonicalizing names.

 One problem this leads to of course is frequent renaming.
-Jekyll (which I don't happen to use for this site) has a redirect plugin, which I hope to add to this site at some point as well.
+Jekyll (which I don't happen to use for this site) has a redirect plugin, which I implemented for this site's static site generator as well (see [About the site](about-the-site#colophon) for more); now I simply use the `aliases` keyword in the YAML header of a page to create aliases.